-(b) Reflects estimated increases in depreciation, depletion and amortization related to the "step-up" of the acquired properties to their fair value.
+- (b) Reflects estimated increases in depreciation, depletion and amortization related to the "step-up" of the acquired properties to their fair value.

-Adjustment calculated as the incremental depreciation, depletion and amortization rate based on the purchase price applied to the 2005 production for Remington.

-(c) Reflects the increase in long-term debt of \$814 million to fund the cash portion of the purchase price at estimated annual interest rate for 2005 of 5.32%.

-(d) The proforma adjustment to income tax reflects the statutory federal and state income tax impacts of the proforma adjustments to Helix's pretax income.
-Applied tax rate of 35%.

-(e) Reflects the issuance of 13.1 million shares of Helix stock to be issued to Remington stockholders as consideration in the acquisition.
+Adjustment calculated as the incremental depreciation, depletion and amortization rate based on the purchase price applied to the 2005 and first quarter 2006 production for Remington.
+Adjustment assumes no material changes in the estimated useful lives or amortization periods for acquired assets as a result of the preliminary purchase price allocation. - (c) Reflects the increase in long-term debt of \$814 million to fund the cash portion of the purchase price at estimated annual interest rate for 2005 of 5.57% and 6.77% for the three month period ended March 31, 2006 (based on three month LIBOR plus 200 basis points).
+A 1/8% increase in the average three month LIBOR rate would increase pre-tax interest expense by approximately \$1.0 million for 2005 and approximately \$0.3 million for the three months ended March 31, 2006. - (d) The pro forma adjustment to income tax reflects the statutory federal and state income tax impacts of the pro forma adjustments to Helix's pretax income.
+Applied tax rate of 35%. - (e) Reflects the issuance of 13.1 million shares of Helix stock to be issued to Remington stockholders as consideration in the acquisition.

+(a) Reflects the elimination of sales and related operating expenses between Helix and Remington.
+None in the three months ended March 31, 2006.